parse-community/docs/_includes/flutter/objects.md

 ### Arrays

-To help with storing array data, there are three operations that can be used to atomically change an array associated with a given key:
+To help with storing array data, three operations can be used to atomically change an array associated with a given key:

 *   `setAdd` or `add` append the given object to the end of an array field.
 *   `setAddUnique` or `addUnique` add the given object only if it isn't already contained in an array field.
 The position of the insert is not guaranteed.